2013 Camping World RV Sales 301: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, scheduled on July 12, 2013, was 90 minutes long.
 The second and third, held a day later on July 13, 2013, were 55 and 60 minutes long.
 In the first practice session, Brad Keselowski was the quickest with a best lap time of 28.111 seconds.
 Kyle Busch followed in second, ahead of Denny Hamlin and Jamie McMurray in third and fourth.
 Earnhardt Jr. was scored fifth quickest with a best lap time of 28.369, 258 thousandths of a second slower than Keselowski.
 Gordon, Johnson, Kurt Busch, Edwards, and Bowyer completed the top-ten.